Pranay-Tej/intro-to-vue/README.md

 ### Instructions

 - Clone the repo `git clone https://github.com/Pranay-Tej/intro-to-vue.git`
+- `cd intro-to-vue` and `npm i` to install dependencies
 - `npm run dev` for local development server
 - All tasks have corresponding git branches. `git branch -a` to view all branches
 - Solution for current task will be available in next task's branch
+- Checkout to `1.1` branch to get started with the first assignment

 ### 1. Counter